 - Go to Matrix42 Software Asset and Service Management > Service Desk application.

 - Click Settings in the navigation area.
 In the Global System Settings preview that appears, click the Edit toolbar button.
 The Global System Settings dialog opens.

-- Click the Notifications dialog page.
+- Open the Notifications dialog page.
 The following information is displayed:

 - E-mail Sending: Contains sender addresses that are predefined if the Send e-mail action is performed for tickets or tasks.
-The SMTP server should allow emails with these addresses to be sent from the mailbox that was set on the Emails dialog page of the Global System Settings in the Administration workspace under Account/Password.
+The SMTP server should allow emails with these addresses to be sent from the mailbox that was set on the Emails dialog page of the Global System Settings in Administration, under Account/Password.